(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

 Aoraki Mackenzie is privy to the best night sights of the southern hemisphere.
 You can see the Aurora Australis, the Southern Cross and the Southern Star.

-The reserve is the largest designated by the IDA so far at almost 4,300 square kilometers on the South Island of New Zealand.
+The reserve is one of the largest designated by the IDA, at almost 4,300 square kilometers on the South Island of New Zealand.

 The best views of the starry sky are on nights with no moon.
-When the full moon is out, "conditions feel eerily like daytime," says Kristian Wilson, an astronomer at Earth and Sky, Lake Tekapo.
+When the full moon is out, "conditions feel eerily like daytime," says Kristian Wilson, an astronomer at Dark Sky Project, Lake Tekapo.

 At times, the Milky Way can be seen stretching across from one end of the horizon to the other, he says.